 Application Deadline Information

-United States (Citizen, Permanent Resident, National) Applicants
+United States (Citizens, Permanent Residents, Dual Citizens) Applicants

 The M.A. in Theology program will continue to review completed Fall Semester applications after June 15 on a rolling basis.
 Please note that decisions after the June 15 date are dependent upon the availability of remaining spaces.
 We encourage following earlier deadlines to enhance your application experience.
+Please note that the greatest level of scholarship funds is awarded to students who apply by February 1 of the year they plan to enroll.

 - Early Action Application: Apply by November 15 to receive an admissions decision by December 6.